Pharmacogenomic Testing

 Prevents Adverse Reactions

-Genotype-guided treatment using pharmacogenomics significantly reduces the incidence of clinically relevant adverse drug reactions.1
+Genotype-guided treatment using PGx testing significantly reduces the incidence of clinically relevant adverse drug reactions.1

-Systematic review of studies that assessed the cost-effectiveness of pharmacogenomic testing for drugs with existing guidelines concluded that pharmacogenomic testing was either cost-effective or cost saving.2
+Systematic review of studies that assessed the cost-effectiveness of PGx testing for drugs with existing guidelines concluded that PGx testing was either cost-effective or cost-saving.2

 Expedites Therapeutic Success

-- Accelerates time to therapeutic success with biomarker-guided therapy
+PGx testing accelerates the time to therapeutic success with biomarker-guided therapy and improves patient compliance with drug therapies.

-A recent study of the Kentucky Teachers Retirement System found that using pharmacogenomics testing resulted in3:
+A recent study3 involving members of the Kentucky Teachers’ Retirement System found that the use of PGx testing resulted in:

-- $7,000 reduction in direct medical charges per patient over 32 months
+- $7,000 reduction in direct medical charges per patient in a 32-month period

-- $37 milion in cumulative savings over 32 months
+- $37 million in cumulative savings in a 32-month period

 Why Choose ARUP?

-ARUP provides pharmacogenomic testing for most high-level evidence gene-drug pairs with actionable clinical guideline recommendations.
+ARUP provides PGx testing for most gene-drug pairs with high levels of evidence and actionable clinical guideline recommendations.

 Expert Consultation